mrvollger/SmkTemplate/README.md

 Please start by installing [pixi](https://pixi.sh/latest/) which handles the environment of this Snakemake workflow.

-You can then setup of the `pixi` environment by cloning this repository and running:
+You can then install the `pixi` environment by cloning this repository and running:

 ```bash
 pixi install